otengkwame/otengkwame/README.md

 - 🔭 I’m currently working on [PenSyls](pensyls.com)

-- 👯 I’m looking to collaborate on CodeIgniter 3 and extend to make it easy for beginners [CodeIgniter](codeigniter.com)
+- 👯 I’m looking to collaborate on CodeIgniter 3 and extend to make it easy for beginners.
+Link here: [CodeIgniter](codeigniter.com)

 - 👨‍💻 All of my projects are available at [developerkwame.com](developerkwame.com)